Tony Kay: Post-football life

 Kay was 28 years old when released from prison.
 He never returned to the professional game, but did play some amateur football.
-He spent twelve years in Spain avoiding arrest for selling a counterfeit diamond.
-On his return to the UK Kay was fined £400 and in later years he worked as a groundsman in south east London.
+In 1974, he moved to Spain and lived there for 12 years, avoiding arrest for selling a counterfeit diamond.
+On his return to the UK in 1986, Kay was fined £400 and in later years he worked as a groundsman in south east London.

-Upon retirement, Kay returned to the North West to settle back on Merseyside.
-A few months short of 40 years since his transfer from Sheffield Wednesday in 1962, Tony Kay was once again present on the pitch at Goodison Park among a group of 100 Everton Legends, as the club celebrated a record 100 seasons of top flight football at the start of the 2002–03 campaign.
+Upon retirement, Kay returned to the North West to settle back on Merseyside in 1999.
+A few months before the 40th anniversary, since his transfer from Sheffield Wednesday in 1962, Tony Kay was once again present on the pitch at Goodison Park among a group of 100 Everton Legends, as the club celebrated a record 100 seasons of top flight football at the start of the 2002–03 campaign.
 He received a standing ovation from the crowd.

 Portrayals

-Tony Kay is portrayed by Jason Isaacs in the 1997 TV film The Fix, directed by Paul Greengrass, which tells the story of the scandal which ended his career.
-The story was also dramatised in the November 2009 BBC Radio 4 play The Tony Kay Scandal by Michael McLean, which included excerpts from a 2009 interview with Kay.
+Kay is portrayed by Jason Isaacs in the 1997 TV film The Fix, directed by Paul Greengrass, which tells the story of the scandal which ended his career.
+The story was also dramatised in the November 2009 BBC Radio 4 play The Tony Kay Scandal by Michael McLean, with Mikey North as Kay and which included excerpts from a 2009 interview with Kay.